 Maryland does ban a specific list of assault weapons.
 Assault weapons are hard to define from a legal perspective, so Maryland keeps a specific list of weapons that are banned.
 If a specific weapon is not on that list, it is legal.
 In Maryland you can legally own a lot of guns that the average person would consider an “assault rifle.”

 The list of assault long guns is found in the state code at section 5-101 of the Public Safety article.
 A list of assault pistols is found at section 4-101 of the Criminal Law article.
-You can look up the statutes here, or you can see a list kept by the Maryland State Police here.
+You can look up the actual statutes here, or you can see a list kept by the Maryland State Police here.

 Detachable Magazines – 10 round limit